oktadev/okta-blog/_source/_posts/2021-06-29-reactive-java.md

 ```

 The implementation above has logic upfront, first the calculation `secureRandom.nextInt` and then the assembly.
-What is the right way to wrap a blocking call? **Make the work happen on another scheduler.**
+What is the right way to wrap a blocking call? **Make the work happen in another scheduler.**

 # Encapsulation of Blocking Calls